vuejs/docs/src/guide/components/slots.md

 Note the `name` of a slot won't be included in the props because it is reserved - so the resulting `headerProps` would be `{ message: 'hello' }`.

-Also note that if you are mixing named scoped slots with the default scoped slot, you need to explicitly define the default template.
-Otherwise, it would hint that the data of the default scoped slot would be available in the other slots scopes.
+If you are mixing named slots with the default scoped slot, you need to use an explicit `<template>` tag for the default slot.
+Attempting to place the `v-slot` directive directly on the component will result in a compilation error.
+This is to avoid any ambiguity about the scope of the props of the default slot.
+For example:

 ```vue-html
 <template>